CPSC-1517/Take-Home-Exercises-Jan-2025/Exercise3/README.md

 This exercise will allow you to demonstrate:

 - your ability to read and interpret a class diagram
+- to read and understand the code of a given class
 - create a web application with several web pages
 - implement a data entry form with input validation
 - implement a tabular report from a collection of data